applejag/notes-old/functional-decomposition.md

 result when you need to use a feature from one of the services, you either need to add some bad spagetti integration between them or you duplicate the features.

+Worst-, and most common case, is that some circular dependencies starts popping up.
+When this happens the project could easily be declared dead, and any further progress made on it will just keep on putting nails into the coffin of a rotten corpse that is the project.

 Here's some example analogies to further strengthen the argument:

 [[[z:zettels?tag=programming/why+functional+decomposition+is+bad]]]